I’m developing a new Alzheimer’s drug by myself.

-All this was done using my savings from graduate school.
-This might seem impossible.
-Drug developers spend tens of millions of dollars, if not significantly more, generating pre-clinical efficacy evidence for a new drug.
-However, I have a new approach that can accomplish this for 1/1000 the usual cost.
+I’m currently funding this entire project with my savings from graduate school.
+Drug developers typically spend tens of millions of dollars generating pre-clinical efficacy evidence for a new drug.
+My approach can do this at 1/1000 the cost.

 Compressed Perturb-seq